paswa-dev/DeceasedCraftMC/readme.txt

 # https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html
 #
 #
 # Run the forge installer 1.18.2-40.2.4 and click Install server, then select this directory to install.
+(IF NEEDED)
 # After that, launch the run.bat file or run.sh (linux) should start the server, make sure to agree with eula on the first time.